dlareau/puzzlehunt_server/docs/hunt_running.rst

 Hopefully your opening information session went well, the puzzles released flawlessly and people are now solving puzzles.
 Time to sit back and watch/make the magic happen with the help of the following staff pages:

 Progress page:
-  One of the 2 pages you definitely are going displayed somewhere during the hunt.
+  One of the 2 pages you definitely are going to have to display somewhere during the hunt.
 Some cool features about this page:

-    - The number of solved puzzles the team has solved is displayed next to each team
+    - The number of puzzles the team has solved is displayed next to each team
     - The color of each unsolved puzzle for a team will slowly fade from yellow to red the longer they have had the puzzle unlocked but not solved.
     - The last submission time will be visible in the cell for unsolved puzzles
     - The solve time will be visible in the cell for solved puzzles